╌>

 Professor Principal

-1 author JohnRussell 3 days ago
+1 author JohnRussell one month ago

 There was a guest on MSNBC a little while ago who put his finger on the base of all this.
 Years ago Trump believed an insane conspiracy theory that Ukraine was hiding Hillary Clintons computer to keep it out of the hands of investigators.
 Trump became convinced Ukraine had conspired against him in 2016, which was known Russian disinformation.
 Now our asshole in chief is getting his revenge, and abetting the deaths of thousands of people OR the surrender of Ukraine to the invading war criminal.
 To Trump it is always about HIS GRIEVANCES.